Madea Goes to Jail: Plot

-Josh publicly exposes Linda's tampering with client files to radio shows, The View, and other mainstream media, triggering a mass protest movement to set free those she wrongfully convicted.
-It's implied Linda was fired from her job and disbarred, while a news update reveals that she has been indicted for her crimes and will face arrest, trial and prison.
-Candace, Madea, and five other women that Linda prosecuted have their convictions overturned and are released.
-Madea is picked up by Cora, Mr. Brown, and Brian while Candace and Josh walk out of the prison together and share a kiss in front of the press.
+Josh exposes Linda's crimes to the media, triggering a protest movement to set free those she wrongfully convicted.
+A news report states that Linda was indicted on multiple charges including fraud, tampering, and providing false legal documents and will have to turn herself in at some point.
+Candace, Madea, and five other women have their convictions overturned and are released.
+Walking out of the prison together, Josh and Candace kiss in front of the press.

-During the credits, there are more scenes with Madea and Dr. Phil.
+During the credits, there are more scenes with Madea and Phil McGraw.